Cypherado/Potato-Liberation/README.md

 * PANIC!
 EVERYTHING IS BROKEN!
 REVERT ALL THE CHANGES!

 V0.35.2
 * Modified: Earplugs will now work dynamically with the selected vehicle volume in the Extended Options menu.
+(NOPE).

 V0.35.1
 * Fixed: A quite unruly issue with the editor and mods breaking things.